 Disclaimer: *The information on this site is provided as an information resource only, and is not to be used or relied on for any treatment purposes.
 This information should not be used as a substitute for professional diagnosis and treatment.

 Depending on the length of a Tai Chi form, it can often take a person more than a year to learn a Tai Chi sequence and/or a lifetime to perfect it.
-One of the things that intrigues me about Tai Chi the most, is that you can never perfect it and so begins the journey.
+One of the things that intrigued me the most about Tai Chi is that you can never perfect it, and so begins the journey.
 The Yang Tai Chi short form I practice takes me about twelve minutes to complete each day.
 Not everyone has the time or dedication to devote to Tai Chi practice.
-We live in a very fast paced environment and when someone is not working or constantly on the go, they want to just relax and De-stress by watching TV.
-For those people I recommend Qigong, also referred to as Chi Kung or Chi Gung, which literally means “Life Energy Cultivation”.
-For a more in depth definition of Qigong, visit Wikipedia.
+We live in a very fast-paced environment and when someone is not working or constantly on the go, they want to just relax and De-stress by watching TV.
+For those people, I recommend Qigong, also referred to as Chi Kung or Chi Gung, which literally means “Life Energy Cultivation”.
+For a more in-depth definition of Qigong, visit Wikipedia.

 Take a look at the video below which shows a short Qigong exercise routine that can easily be performed each morning or at any time of the day.